 After performing scaling and root planing or soft tissue laser therapy to revitalize the gum tissue, our dentists want to help patients maximize the success of treatment.
 Antibiotic therapy is available as a supplement and will be applied directly to the gum tissue.
 Its presence will work over a period of time to eliminate any dangerous bacteria that have been inadvertently left behind during the initial treatment process.

 There is good news!
 Gum disease is easy to prevent with semi-annual cleanings and checkups and by practicing daily oral hygiene habits.
-By brushing and flossing regularly and seeing your dentist in Midtown East, you will greatly reduce your risk of developing gum disease.
+By brushing and flossing regularly and seeing your dentist in New York City, you will greatly reduce your risk of developing gum disease.
 Also, be sure to remember to avoid tobacco and maintain a balanced diet.